Robust Estimation and Inference in Panels with Interactive Fixed Effects: Numerical Evidence

 When weak factors are present, the LS CIs can have zero coverage because they are (i) centered around the biased LS estimator and (ii) too short.
 Hence, the average length of the LS CIs is not a proper benchmark to compare the average length of the bias-aware CIs.
 To provide a relevant comparison, we also construct identification robust CIs by inverting the (absolute value of the) LS based t-statistic using appropriate identification robust critical values (instead of $z_{1-\alpha/2}$).
 Specifically, for a given design (here, for fixed $N$, $T$, and $R$), we (numerically) compute the least favorable (over $\kappa$) critical value for the absolute value of the t-statistic based on the LS estimator.
 We also construct analogous CIs by inverting the (absolute value of the) t-statistic based on the debiased estimator using the corresponding least favorable critical values.
 We refer to such CIs as the LS and debiased oracle CIs (because they are based on unknown design-specific least favorable critical values) and report their average length denoted by ``length*'' in the tables below.

-Notice that the average length of the LS oracle CIs is often comparable to or greater than the actual length of the bias-aware CIs, especially for larger sample sizes (again, see Appendix \ref{sec: MC app} for additional simulation results).
-The average length of the debiased oracle CIs is much smaller than the average length of the LS oracle CIs.
+Notice that the average length of the LS oracle CIs (the ``length*'' column under the LS heading) is at least comparable to but mostly significantly greater than the actual length of the bias-aware CIs (the ``length'' column under the debiased heading), especially for larger sample sizes (again, see Appendix \ref{ssec: additional simulation results} for additional simulation results).
+Thus, the bias-aware CI outperforms the LS CI once one corrects the LS CI to compensate for its severe undercoverage.